EOSIO/eos/TUTORIAL.md

 The second part of this tutorial will walk you through creating and deploying your own contracts.

-This tutorial assumes that you have installed eosio and that `nodeos` and `cleos` are in your path.
+This tutorial assumes that you have installed EOSIO and that `nodeos` and `cleos` are in your path.